Revolutionary War

 Revere’s famous Midnight Ride on April 19, 1775 lead to the Battles of Lexington and Concord which marked the beginning of the Revolutionary War.

-Paul Revere’s military career extended from 1776 to 1779.
-During the first years of the Revolutionary War, Paul provided his service as a messenger for the Massachusetts Committee of Correspondence.
-As a committed Patriot he was promoted to Lieutenant Colonel and in late 1778 he became commander of Castle Island in Boston Harbor.
+At the beginning of the war in 1775 Revere continued to serve as a messenger for the Massachusetts Committee of Correspondence.
+His actual military service started in 1776 and continued until 1779.
+As a committed patriot P.R joined the Massachusetts infantry militia in the rank of Major.
+Few months later he transferred to the artillery and was promoted to Lieutenant Colonel, and in late 1778 became commander of Castle Island in Boston Harbor.
 He was put in charge of three artillery companies.

 Next Chapter - After the Revolution >>